CaryRandazzo/portfolio/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include physical system simulation and performance optimization including using AI, Simulation and Development of tools for simplifying quantum computing, Simulation of Heat Transfer and Electromagnetics including Signal Processing, Simulation of Atmospheric Dynamics, and human performance optimization utilizing software, AI, and Virtual Reality technology.

-interests:
+#interests:
-- Applications related to Virtual Reality
+#- Applications related to Virtual Reality
-- Simulation of Fluid Dynamics systems including Atmospheric Dynamics,
+#- Simulation of Fluid Dynamics systems including Atmospheric Dynamics,
-- Simulation of thermo-mechanical and electromagnetic systems
+#- Simulation of thermo-mechanical and electromagnetic systems
-- Simulation of and processing of Signals
+#- Simulation of and processing of Signals
-- Applications related to Quantum Computing
+#- Applications related to Quantum Computing
-- Applications related to Artificial Intelligence
+#- Applications related to Artificial Intelligence
-- Human Performance Optimization
+#- Human Performance Optimization

 #education:
 #  degrees: